dnknth/snips-alarm/README.md

 # snips-alarm: Timers and alarms

 A skill for [Snips.ai](https://snips.ai/) with a multi-room alarm clock.
-This skill started as a complete re-write of [MrJohnZoidberg/Snips-Wecker](https://github.com/MrJohnZoidberg/Snips-Wecker) with bug-fixes.
+It started as a complete re-write of [MrJohnZoidberg/Snips-Wecker](https://github.com/MrJohnZoidberg/Snips-Wecker) with bug-fixes.

 ## Features
 - Customizable (ringtone sound, volume, ringing timeout, rooms)